-A takeover bid can be commenced in one of two ways.
-A bid can be commenced by mailing a takeover bid circular and offer to the shareholders or, in the case of an unsolicited or "hostile" bid, by placing an advertisement in a newspaper.
-A takeover bid is required to be open for acceptance for at least 35 days in Canada, but may be open for longer and may be extended by the offeror.
+A takeover bid can be commenced in one of two ways: by mailing a takeover bid circular and offer to the shareholders; or, in the case of an unsolicited, or hostile, bid, by placing an advertisement in a newspaper.
+A takeover bid is required to be open for acceptance for at least 105 days in Canada, but may be open for longer and may be extended by the offeror.
+In a negotiated or friendly bid, the period during which shares may be deposited under a takeover bid may be shortened to a minimum of